Château de Sceaux: The restored castle

 The duc de Trévise, son of Napoleon's Maréchal Mortier, who had married the daughter of M. Lecomte, inherited the domaine and set to restoring the park and the pavilion and Orangerie.
 The gardens were restored, with parterres and gravel largely replaced by clipped lawns.
-In 1856-62 he erected the present smaller château in brick with stone quoins, designed to evoke the style of Louis XIII, designed by the architect Augustin Théophile Quantinet and built by Joseph-Michel Le Soufaché.
+In 1856-62 he erected the present smaller château in brick with stone quoins, designed to evoke the Louis XIII style, designed by the architect Augustin Théophile Quantinet and built by Joseph-Michel Le Soufaché.

 In 1922, the heiress of Trévise, princesse de Faucigny-Cystra, planned to give up Sceaux to real estate developers; through the efforts of the mayor Jean-Baptiste Bergeret de Frouville it was preserved and opened to the public of the town that had grown up around the park.

-Museum of Île de France
+Museum of Île-de-France

-Since 2010, the Petit Château contains the Musée de l'Île-de-France.
+Since 2010, the Petit Château houses the Musée de l'Île-de-France.
 This museum contains one of the largest collections of works by painters of the School of Paris.